-We are appreciative of all our families who have made a good start to supporting Remote Learning during closure.
+We are appreciative of all our families who continue to support their child or children with Remote Learning during closure.
 People continue to manage this in a variety of ways and approach the learning to best suit their child.
 We know that there will be differences between children in terms of what they have and haven't done and rest assured we are prepared for this.
-Our first priority will be to establish a routine at home and then build up learning tasks through the term.
+Please visit our Remote Learning page under the Learning tab for more information.

 Vulnerable Children and Families

 We are lucky to know all of our families in our school community and will keep in touch with those who may continue to feel vulnerable at this time.
 As part of our safeguarding policy and practice, we have contact with these families and are providing support as needed.
 Should you feel you need support at any time, please let us know by getting in touch by telephone or email.
 Please also use the 'Useful contacts for parents and carers' which is at the bottom of this page.

 Children at St Aldhelm's who are eligible for Free School Meals (FSM) will receive weekly lunch boxes throughout the term.
 Your child may be eligible for Free School Meals if you meet specific criteria about low income and specific family circumstances.
 Please visit the Somerset County Council website (by clicking the image below) if you think you may be eligible, to complete the online form or click here to visit our school meals page.